 - 20% of the discount in the fifth year

-You can contact the Right to Buy Agent service.
-Advisers offer a free, impartial service on things like:
+The Agent service offers a free, impartial service on things like:

 - the Right to Acquire process